dementive/gdexpr/README.md

 First you will need to install [pre-commit](https://pre-commit.com/).
 I am using pre-commit for a lot of things, it currently lints and formats all of the C++, GDScript, and Scons (python) files.
 This ensures that all code committed is consistently styled and it most likely still works if it passed the lints.
 This way I never have to worry about how I'm writing my code I just let the formatter do it for me and it's also impossible to commit code that breaks the linters.

-Then you will need to install [pre-commit](https://pre-commit.com/).
-I am using pre-commit for a lot of things, it currently lints and formats all of the C++, GDScript, and Scons (python) files.
-This ensures that all code commited is consitently styled and it most likely still works if it passed the lints.
-This way I never have to worry about how im writing my code I just let the formatter do it for me and it's also impossible to commit code that breaks the linters.

 To install pre-commit on your system just run `sudo pacman -S pre-commit` (or whatever it is in your package manager).